featurist/routism/README.md

 # Routism

-A mimialist and fast JavaScript router
+A minimalist and fast JavaScript router

 ### Install